vallotlab/AP1_Multi_Chemopersistence_TNBC/README.md

 ```

 Please refer to the scripts if you have doubts where you should place your input files.
+All R packages used in the analysis are loaded by sourcing global_var.R.
+If you don't have them already installed on your laptop, please install them before running the analysis.

 ## 1.0 - PDX RNA Analysis